dwwaweru/SI507-FinalProject/README.md

 The CITY field is a string of the city where a train station is located.
 This field was used to gain information about the stations within the path as the cities match the names of the nodes in the graph.

 ## Google Nearby Search (API)
 *Origin*
 Google servers
-*Data Access*
+*Data Access
 These data were accessed using an API key.
-The data were returned from the API as a JSON which I stored *Summary:*
+The data were returned from the API as a JSON which I stored locally into a unique Hotel class object for each return.
 The inputs used were the geographic coordinates of the destination station, the user input maximum price, and the user input radius.
 “Lodging” was used as the default place type.
 For each search, I utilized a maximum of 5 output results in my program.
 This was to limit the amount of options presented to the user and not make the information overwhelming.
 For each result there are many fields available, such as photos, total user ratings, and opening hours (Figure 3).
 However, I kept the name, price level, rating, and vicinity fields to format an information output for the user.
 These were stored as attributes of a Hotel class object.